-After making the brownies and pondering over the idea of “newness”, I went on the Internet and found that this recipe was actually from Alice’s 2008 book, Pure Desserts.
-The recipe had been posted a couple of times, and a few people compared it with a similar recipe by Dorie Greenspan called French Brownies.
-And here I thought I was being innovative back in 2006 trying to clone Miles’s recipe using Julia Child’s technique.
+After making the Alice Medrich brownies and pondering over the idea of “newness”, I went on the Internet and found that this recipe was actually from Alice’s 2008 book, Pure Desserts.
+The recipe had been posted a couple of times, and a few people compared it with a similar recipe by Dorie Greenspan called French Brownies, which are similar to yet another favorite brownie recipe from Julia Child.

 It almost goes without saying, but this is one of those recipes where your results will be only as good as your chocolate, so use the good stuff and at least 70% cacao.
 As much as I love chocolate chips, they’d be too sweet here and the texture would be off, so I wouldn’t advise substituting chocolate chips even if you’re desperate and they’re all you have around.